-Top Michigan Democrats Celebrate Launch of Jewish Caucus
+Top Michigan Democrats Celebrate Chartering of Jewish Caucus

 LANSING, Michigan — The Chair of the Michigan Democratic Party has granted a formal charter to the Michigan Democratic Jewish Caucus, capping off nearly 10 months of grassroots organizing and fundraising successes for the new organization.